 For more information, including comparative illustrations, you can check out the design history of Workplace Sans.

-I have recently started providing alternative versions of Workplace Sans which include embedded bitmaps at 7, 8, 9, and 10 point sizes (as measured at 120 dpi).
-Given the poor hinting, this allows for much crisper and more legible text at smaller sizes.
+I provide two different builds of the Workplace Sans fonts: one which includes embedded bitmaps at 7, 8, 9, and 10 point sizes (as measured at 120 dpi); and one without.
+Given the lack of hinting, the bitmaps allow for much crisper and more legible text at smaller sizes, so these versions are generally recommended.
 As a bonus, it also makes the font more closely resemble WarpSans at comparable sizes.
-(Of course, this depends on a capable rasterizer such as FreeType being used.
-The default OS/2 TrueType driver is not capable of rendering embedded bitmaps.)
+(Of course, this depends on a capable rasterizer such as FreeType being used – otherwise, the bitmaps will be ignored and the characters will be drawn using the standard glyphs.)

 I generated the bitmaps in Workplace Sans by using FontForge to rasterize the outlines, then cleaning up the generated bitmaps by hand.
 The results should look virtually identical to WarpSans at the comparable sizes.
-(To the best of my knowledge, there are no legal problems involved with doing this, as font design is not subject to copyright law.
-The actual font files are copyrighted, but that isn't an issue since the Workplace Sans bitmaps are effectively a "clean-room" reimplementation.)
+(To the best of my knowledge, there are no legal problems involved with doing this, as font designs, especially bitmap fonts, are not subject to copyright law.
+The actual bitmap files are copyrighted, of course, but that isn't an issue since the Workplace Sans bitmaps are effectively a "clean-room" reimplementation.
+However, if you happen to be located in a jurisdiction with different legal conventions, you can always use the non-bitmapped versions instead.)

 Older versions are archived here.